yvoronoy/awesome-english/readme.md

 ## Online Classes

-### Private Classes

-- [Preply](https://preply.com) - Connects students with tutors for personalized lessons.
-- [iTalki](https://www.italki.com/) - One of the most popular resource where you can find a teacher 1 on 1.
-- [Verbling](https://www.verbling.com/) - One of the most popular resource where you can find a teacher 1 on 1.

-### Group Classes

 - [Lingoda](https://lingoda.com/) - They have group and private classes, fixed monthly payment and really convenient interface where you can schedule your classes.
 All teachers are native speakers.
 - [Preply](https://preply.com) - Connects students with tutors for personalized lessons.
 Great for finding skilled tutors and tailoring learning to individual needs.
 - [iTalki](https://www.italki.com/) - A popular platform for finding one-on-one language tutors.